-Land will be protected from physical development for the completion of the Penwortham Bypass, as shown on the Proposals Map.
+Land will be protected from physical development for the completion of the Penwortham Bypass, as shown on the Policies Map.
 Land is also reserved for improvements to the existing bypass.

-- 4.24 Lancashire County Council is protecting a route for the completion of the Penwortham Bypass which is shown on the Proposals Map.
-There is also an alternative route (also shown on the Proposals Map).
-Further work with Lancashire County Council is needed to determine which route is appropriate. - 4.25 Transport assessments and consultation are required to establish which route should be taken forward.
-The completion of the Penwortham Bypass will be delivered within the Plan period. - 4.26 Construction of the bypass will be funded in the main from Local Major Transport Scheme Funding.
+- 4.24 Lancashire County Council is protecting a route for the completion of the Penwortham Bypass which is shown on the Policies Map. - 4.25 The completion of the Penwortham Bypass will be delivered within the Plan period. - 4.26 Construction of the bypass will be funded in the main from Local Major Transport Scheme Funding.
 The bypass is an essential piece of infrastructure to enable economic growth, alleviate congestion through Penwortham and divert high levels of commuter traffic accessing Preston and free up road space for local traffic, buses, pedestrians and cyclists.